 Most eye injuries are preventable if you wear protective eyewear—on and off duty.
-Although many Military Service Members exposed to bomb blasts in the field walk away unscathed—or so it would seem—there could be some damage they’re not “seeing.”
+Although many Service Members exposed to bomb blasts in the field walk away unscathed—or so it would seem—there could be some damage they’re not “seeing.”

 High-pressure shockwaves from explosive blasts can cause serious eye trauma.
 In fact, up to 10% of all blast survivors experience significant eye injuries, often from projectiles thrown into their eyes, eye perforations caused by the high-pressure blast waves, or other effects on the eyes associated with traumatic brain injury (TBI).